SumoLogic/sumologic-documentation/docs/apm/real-user-monitoring.md

 Once you've installed the RUM app, use our [Explore view](/docs/dashboards-new/explore-view.md) to gain visibility into your web app's performance and end-user activity such as geographic location, browser type, operating systems used.
 These dashboards visualize RUM metrics gathered from browser tracing instrumentation.

 Explore organizes RUM data on four levels:
 * **Application**: corresponds to the value of the application tag set in your [RUM JavaScript script](#step-2-add-script-to-your-page-header).
-This should correspond to your whole website defined by its business function, such as "Coffee shop".
+This should correspond to your whole website defined by its business function, such as `Coffee shop`.
 * **Service**: corresponds to the name of the service in your [RUM JavaScript script](#step-2-add-script-to-your-page-header).
-This should correspond to the JavaScript code executed in your browser, such as "coffee-shop-web".
+The value should correspond to the JavaScript code executed in your browser, such as `coffee-shop-web`.
 You can have multiple services for each application.
 * **Environment**: corresponds to your development environment, like `prod` or `dev`.
 To enable this, add the `deployment.environment` tag and desired value to your [RUM JavaScript script](#step-2-add-script-to-your-page-header).
 * **Action Type**: can be one of:
    * **document loads**: representing loading of actual documents and their resources into the browser